brianwatling/StreamPlot/README.md

 # A program to plot a stream

-- Plots live data from a socket as is is generated
+- Plots live data from a socket as it is generated
 - Can plot points, lines, or impulses
 - Potentially useful for analyzing log files on the fly or monitoring an application

 ## Command line options

 Allowed options:
     --help                  produce help message
     --width arg (=800)      screen width
     --height arg (=600)     screen height
-  --host arg (=localhost) host to listen for streams on --port arg (=10000)     port to listen for streams on --mode arg (=points)    pick points or lines
+    --host arg (=localhost) host to listen for streams on --port arg (=10000)     port to listen for streams on --mode arg (=points)    pick points or lines or impulses

 ## Streams